-What started out as singing in the workplace in 1938 as the Esso Choristers has continued and evolved into what is now the beloved multi-generational choir called The Celebration Singers.
+What started out as singing in the workplace in 1938 as the Esso Choristers has continued and evolved into what is now the beloved multi-generational choir called The Celebration Singers of New Jersey.
 This phenomenal community choir has been celebrating their 80th Anniversary and will perform their “Goin’ Home” concert on May 31 and June 1 at 8 p.m. at the Harvest Training Center located at 69 Myrtle Street in Cranford.

 This group began as the company choir for the Standard Oil Company in Elizabeth.
 Believe it or not these “workplace singers” were extremely popular back in the day and are now seeing a resurgence in popularity as companies such as Target, Boeing, Facebook and Google gain their own ensembles!
 Chorus Connection Online states that such extra-curricular activities have shown “stronger employee recruitment and retention, enhanced employee engagement, and increased teamwork and leadership skills”!